-A Warning When you assign a number to a timer, counter, up/down counter, or discrete/motor control alarm timer, be sure that you do not use that number for any other timer, counter, up/down counter, or discrete/motor control alarm timer.
+When you assign a number to a timer, counter, up/down counter, or discrete/motor control alarm timer, be sure that you do not use that number for any other timer, counter, up/down counter, or discrete/motor control alarm timer.
 For example, if you configure a Timer 6 (TMR6), do not configure any other operation, such as a counter (CTR) or a discrete control alarm timer (DCAT) with the number 6.

 Assigning the same number more than once could cause unpredictable operation by the controller, which could result in death or serious injury to personnel and/or damage to equipment.

-Do not use the same reference number more than once for timer, counter, up/down counter and discrete/motor control alarm counter, and discrete/motor control alarm timer instructions.
-NOTE: If you use an operator interface to change the time/counter
+Do not use the same reference number more than once for timer, counter, up/down counter, and discrete/motor control alarm timer instructions.